 Stay sun smart this summer with natural sunscreen.

 Sunscreens are an essential part of sun safety, but did you know some sunscreens have the potential to be harmful?
-Therefore it’s important to know what is in your sunscreen by reading the ingredients carefully, finding out more if necessary and making an informed choice for you and your family.
+It’s important to read the ingredient list carefully.
+Then find out more if necessary so you can make an informed choice for you and your family.

 WHY USE NATURAL SUNSCREEN?

 Our skin is our largest organ and what we put on it and how we protect it is crucial.
 Sunscreens protect the skin from burning by either absorbing the harmful rays or reflecting them from the skin.
 Many mainstream sun protection products use chemicals to prevent harmful UVA and UVB rays from penetrating the skin.
 Most natural sunscreens create a natural mineral barrier on the skin to minimise the impact of UV light penetration.
-Anything we put on our skin has the potential to be absorbed and potentially risk the health of our bodies, therefore it’s important to know what these ingredients are and what effects they may have.
+Anything applied to the skin has the potential to be absorbed and potentially risk our health.
+It’s important to know what ingredients are and what effects they may have.

 WHAT IS BROAD SPECTRUM AND WHY IS IT IMPORTANT?

-Broad spectrum refers to the range of UV protection the sunscreen offers and includes protection against UV-B as well as UV-A. All sunscreens protect against UV-B rays which cause sunburn however not all protect again UV-A which causes premature ageing of the skin.
-Recent studies have shown that UV-A radiation plays a large role in causing gene mutations that can lead to skin cancer.
+Broad spectrum refers to the range of UV protection the sunscreen offers.
+What is the difference between UV-B an UV-A rays?
+All sunscreens protect against UV-B rays which cause sunburn.
+However, not all protect again UV-A rays which causes premature ageing of the skin.
+Recent studies have shown that UV-A radiation can play a role in gene mutations, which can lead to skin cancer.